marci1175/ferris_draw/README.md

    Centers the object identified by the given name.

 5. **`color(String, f32, f32, f32, f32)`**
    Sets the color of the object identified by the given name.
-The parameters `f32, f32, f32, f32` likely represent red, green, blue, and alpha (opacity) values, each ranging from 0.0 to 1.0.
+The parameters `f32, f32, f32, f32` represent red, green, blue, and alpha (opacity) values, each ranging from 0.0 to 1.0.